Upturn unsubscribed user

 Threats

-• Increased competition from other utilities and renewable energy developers
+• Increased competition in the renewable energy sector

 Competitors and Market Share